losernator/es-theme-ssimple/README.md

-# es-theme-ssimple
+# es-theme-ssimplebox
-Theme 'ssimple' v2
+Theme 'ssimplebox' v2
 For use with EmulationStation

 # Changelog